-Server monitoring is a complex topic.
+Monitoring is a complex topic.
 Depending on the server landscape, there are different things to consider for holistic monitoring.
-However, there are some generally applicable tips that absolutely belong in server monitoring, regardless of the IT infrastructure to be monitored:
+However, there are some generally applicable tips that absolutely belong in monitoring, regardless of the IT infrastructure to be monitored:

 What features must the best server monitoring tool have?

-Broad coverage: For the monitoring tool to get the data it needs, it must also be able to retrieve it from the server.
-Therefore, it is necessary that the solution supports the all commonly used operating systems and monitors all services.
+For the monitoring tool to get the data it needs, it must also be able to retrieve it from the server.
+Therefore, it is necessary that the solution supports all commonly used operating systems and monitors all services.
 Furthermore, the solution must support both virtual and on-premises systems.

-Intelligent alarm management: Another point is an easily configurable alarm management.
+Another point is easily configurable alarm management.
 This includes the setting of sensible thresholds and the method of notification should an error or warning occur.

-Extensive root cause analysis: For a server to function, several areas interact: the hardware and operating system layers as well as the application layer.
-A good monitoring tool not only indicates that a problem is occurring, but also offers the possibility of viewing the problem in context, for example, in which it represents certain dependencies.
+For a server to function, several areas interact: the hardware and operating system layers, as well as the application layer.
+A good monitoring tool not only indicates that a problem is occurring but also offers the possibility of viewing the problem in context, for example, in which it represents certain dependencies.